jamiemcstay/Project-1/README.md

 >Youtube video 4: Wherever you will go by The Calling: https://www.youtube.com/watch?v=iAP9AF6DCu4

 >Favicon from FLATICON: https://www.flaticon.com/free-icon/blood-drop_893529?term=blood+drop&page=1&

+>I took a lot of inspiration from multiple websites, but in particular from the Green Day website, which can be found here: https://greenday.com/tour

+>Social Media Icons were from Font Awesome: https://fontawesome.com/icons/twitter?f=brands&s=solid

 ### Audio was sourced through uppbeat